emergentcomplex/CHORUS/docs/00_MISSION_CHARTER.md

 ---

+## Future Vision: The Dataflow Architecture

+To achieve true scalability and resilience, CHORUS will evolve towards a dataflow-centric architecture, adhering to **Axiom 17 (Dataflow over Services)**.
+This design decouples data producers from consumers, allowing for independent scaling and fault tolerance.

+The core components of this future architecture are:

+-   **System of Record (MariaDB):** The primary OLTP database remains the authoritative source for core state (tasks, personas, etc.).
+-   **Change Data Capture (CDC):** A tool like Debezium will monitor the database's binary log, capturing every `INSERT`, `UPDATE`, and `DELETE` as an immutable event.
+-   **Event Bus (Apache Kafka):** All CDC events are published to a central, durable Kafka log.
+This log becomes the "single source of truth" for all state changes in the system, adhering to **Axiom 16 (Immutable Events)**.
+-   **Stream Processors (Faust/ksqlDB):** Lightweight services will subscribe to Kafka topics, transform the event streams, and populate derived data stores.
+-   **Derived Data Stores (Elasticsearch, etc.):** These are specialized, read-optimized systems built entirely from the Kafka event stream.
+They are treated as disposable and can be rebuilt at any time, adhering to **Axiom 15 (Derived State)**.

+This architecture allows CHORUS to move beyond simple request/response and build a robust, scalable, and auditable platform for large-scale OSINT analysis.

+---

 ## Quickstart Guide

 CHORUS is a complex system made simple through a unified Command Center.
 After cloning the repository and activating the Python virtual environment, all common tasks are handled by `make`.